cornell-brg/engrg1050-mini-lab/docs/index.md

 Notice that the `loop` routine is empty, and we have added a new `move_servo` routine.
-The `Particle.subscribe` routine is used to tell the IoT cloud that we would like this Photon board to receive "ir" messages from the IoT cloud, and that when we receive such a message the system should automatically call the `move_servo` routine.
+The `Particle.subscribe` routine is used to tell the IoT cloud that we would like this Photon board to receive "ir" messages from the IoT cloud, and that when we receive such a message, the system should automatically call the `move_servo` routine.
 So instead of using the `loop` routine to control our Photon board, we will instead setup our code so that the `move_servo` routine is called whenever a